Search

 Independent schools

-Independent schools are schools that are not funded or controlled by central government and Local Authority; instead they are funded by way of tuition fees, donations and investments.
+Independent schools are schools that are not funded or controlled by central government and local authority; instead they are funded by way of tuition fees, donations and investments.
 Independent schools are also known as private schools and public schools.
-The latter is an outdated term which is typically used to refer to the most prestigious Independent schools.
+The latter is an outdated term which is typically used to refer to the most prestigious independent schools.

-Types of Independent schools
+Types of independent schools

 Boarding schools/Day schools

-A boarding school is an Independent school which provides facilities for pupils to live in the school on a weekly, termly or flexible basis.
+A boarding school is an independent school which provides facilities for pupils to live in the school on a weekly, termly or flexible basis.

-A day school is an Independent school which does not offer boarding facilities to pupils.
+A day school is an independent school which does not offer boarding facilities to pupils.

-There are Independent schools which can accept both boarding and day pupils.
+There are independent schools which can accept both boarding and day pupils.

 Prep schools

-A prep school, also known as junior school, prepares children for entry into Independent secondary schools (senior school).
+A prep school, also known as junior school, prepares children for entry into independent secondary schools (senior school).
 Pre-prep schools are for children aged 3 to 7/8 years old and prep schools are for children aged 7 to 11-13 years old.

 Admissions

-All parents under Section 7 of The Education Act 1996 must provide and secure education for children who are of compulsory school age.
+All parents under Section 7 Education Act 1996 must provide and secure education for children who are of compulsory school age.
 This part of the law applies to all children irrespective of what type of school they attend.

-Independent schools can exercise greater discretion with respect to formulating their admission arrangements compared to maintained schools and Academies.
+Independent schools can exercise greater discretion with respect to formulating their admission arrangements compared to maintained schools and academies.
 Independent schools, for example, can refuse to offer a place based on academic ability.
 It is important to note however that the Equality Act 2010 prohibits discrimination by schools against pupils or potential pupils in relation to admissions on the basis of protected characteristics and this applies to all schools including Independent schools.

-The Local Authority is not responsible for coordinating admissions to Independent schools.
+The local authority is not responsible for coordinating admissions to independent schools.
 A parent would have to contact the school concerned directly to obtain a copy of their admissions policy and for further information on their individual process.

-The majority of Independent schools make admission decisions based on a combination of factors including, but not limited to, the 11+ examination, an interview, reports from previous schools and information regarding a pupil’s participation in extra-curricular activities.
-The interview process is not used in maintained schools and Academies; however, this can be an important element of the admission process for Independent schools.
-Parents can find helpful information on Independent 11 + school interviews on the 11 plus guide website here.
+The majority of independent schools make admission decisions based on a combination of factors including, but not limited to, the 11+ examination, an interview, reports from previous schools and information regarding a pupil’s participation in extra-curricular activities.
+The interview process is not used in maintained schools and academies; however, this can be an important element of the admission process for independent schools.
+Parents can find helpful information on independent 11 + school interviews on the 11 plus guide website here.

 Independent schools are required under Regulation 5 Education (Pupil Registration) (England) Regulations 2006 to have an admission register that will contain an index in alphabetical order of all the pupils at the school.